 Just like your answer above, choose a specific experience where there is a positive moral to the story.
 Talk about the mistake, but spend more time in your response discussing how it helped you to learn, grow, and evolve as a person.

-Although your high GPA and desperate financial need seem like the right answer to this question, that’s not what your interviewer is looking for when they ask it.
+Although your high GPA and desperate financial need seem like the right answers to this question, that’s not what your interviewer is looking for when they ask it.

-7. Where Do You See Yourself in Five/Ten/Twenty Years?
+7. Where Do You See Yourself in Five, Ten, or Twenty Years?

 They know you don’t have a crystal ball, but the scholarship committee is still looking for reassurance that you have a game plan.